Is Udemy Worth it? Pros and Cons For Creatives

 The courses cover all skill levels from beginners to advanced, and you can learn at your own pace.
 There is no time limit for completing a course and once purchased it’s yours to keep with unlimited access.
 Come back whenever you like.

-Udemy has a non-selective approach to teaching, meaning anyone can become a course instructor, and as such, there are many low-quality courses.
+First of all, only 59% are English-speaking courses so that eliminates a third straight away.
+But the real issue is the non-selective approach to teaching.
+It means anyone can become a course instructor, and as such, there are many low-quality courses.

 How Does Udemy Work?